navidshey/show-profiles/README.md

 # Profile Loader

 This sample is developed by React and Typescript. [rickandmortyapi](rickandmortyapi.com) api is used to fetch data. we fetch some characters and show some data for each of them.
 To fetching data Axios is used.
+Feched data are cached in local storage to reduce api call.
 [Emotion](https://emotion.sh/docs/introduction) is used as css-in-js.
 A simple pagination componenet is developed to pagination.
 For testing Jest and React Testing Library is used and for Mocking data [Mock Service Worker](https://mswjs.io/docs/api/setup-server).

 ## View Live Demo